Footsteps Fund support for Brain Cancer Research

 August 9, 2018 | Simon Jenkins

-Sharon’s role, funded through generous donations to our Footsteps Fund, will be crucial both to recruiting new patients onto trials of new therapies and to giving them the best possible experience during their treatment.
+Donors responded generously to the appeal, contributing almost £190,000, which enabled the team to appoint Neuro-Oncology Research Radiographer Sharon Fernandez.
+Her role is crucial both to recruiting new patients onto trials of new therapies and giving them the best possible experience during their treatment.

 Sharon studied radiotherapy and oncology at the University of Liverpool, completing her final year dissertation on neuro-oncology before working as a therapy radiographer at Leeds Cancer Centre.
 She previously trained for three years at The Christie NHS Foundation Trust, but wished to further develop herself in a new department: “I wanted to expand my horizons and see how patients are treated elsewhere,” she says.

-The Leeds research team is led by Professor Susan Short who admits that there is sometimes a disconnect between the work of the cancer clinics and radiotherapy: “We have a group of nurses who look after the patients but they are not so familiar with radiotherapy and its side-effects.
+Professor Short admits that there is sometimes a disconnect between the work of the cancer clinics and radiotherapy: “We have a group of nurses who look after the patients but they are not so familiar with radiotherapy and its side-effects.
 To make our studies as good as possible, we need to improve the relationship between the research clinic and radiotherapy – and Sharon fills that gap in a really effective way.”

 On a practical level, Sharon also ensures that their daily appointments for chemotherapy and radiotherapy dovetail with their participation in the research and their infusions of the trial drugs.

-She is also helping to recruit patients onto the trials and has been instrumental in setting up a new imaging study where patients are given extra scans in addition to their radiotherapy to explore how quickly their tumour is responding to treatment.
+She is also helping to recruit patients onto the trials and has been instrumental in setting up an imaging study where patients are given extra scans in addition to their radiotherapy to explore how quickly their tumour is responding to treatment.
+“We’ve now completed the first stage of this study and results are promising,” says Sharon.
+“More patients need to be included, but the scans could provide a much better indication of whether the glioma is responding, compared to conventional MRI.”

-Almost 800 donors contributed a total of £159,000 to the work of Susan and her team.
-As well as Sharon’s appointment, these generous gifts have enabled us to appoint a research technician who will use mouse models to replicate drug and imaging trials – and test out new ideas in the lab.
+As well as Sharon’s appointment, gifts to the Footsteps Fund also enabled us to appoint a research technician who will use mouse models to replicate drug and imaging trials – and test out new ideas in the lab.

 “This focussed post is making such a difference to the number of patients we have in our trials – and is giving them a better experience while they are here.
 It will help us to explore new ways of testing whether the patient is responding to treatment.